Hi, I’m Ben. I take pictures, make films and videos and like to talk about movies, productivity and self development.

 A few months later, I graduated from the University of Nebraska-Omaha and was promptly let go from the job I had for nearly seven years.
-I decided right then that I never wanted to work a traditional job again.
+After all the years of sacrifice for the job, I decided right then that I never wanted to work a “traditional job” again.

 Since then, my cameras have taken me across the eastern United States in a 15-passenger van to shoot music videos with the Love Drunk project, on the field at Memorial Stadium on a Husker game day for the Big Ten Network, and that one time I was alone in a room, filming a cow giving birth at 2:34 a.m for Animal Planet.
 They let me name the cow, I went with MEGATRON.

-Throughout my career, I’ve been fortunate enough to meet a lot of great people from all walks of life, and capture some of the most important moments of their life or help them take the next step towards accomplishing their goals and realizing their dreams.
+Throughout my career, I’ve been fortunate enough to meet a lot of great people from all walks of life, and capture some of the most important moments of their life or help them and their organizations take the next step towards accomplishing their goals and realizing their dreams.

 There are a lot of reasons I’ve stuck with photography and filmmaking after all these years.
 It’s challenging on a technical and artistic level and it’s led me to great friends and even better stories.